NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 1. TCGA methylation data produced from the SeSAMe pipeline is now available.
 Files that originated from the methylation liftover pipeline are no longer supported and will no longer appear in the portal.
 1. TCGA copy number variation files produced from the DNACopy pipeline are no longer supported and will no longer appear in the portal.
 1. All mutations and genes in the Exploration page have been replaced with mutations and genes generated with GENCODE v36.
+    * Note that TCGA mutations will no longer appear on the Exploration page unless they were detected by more than one mutation calling workflow.
+This rule has always applied to the other programs that were included in the exploration page.
+    * Mutations from SomaticSniper will not appear on the Exploration page.
 1. BAM files that no longer appear in the portal but previously did will be available for six months past this release.
 They may not be available after that.
 1. Derived files (not BAM) that no longer appear in the portal will be downloadable as previous versions of v36 files.